BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 *User journey for discovering and accessing geospatial data.
 Illustrations by [undraw.co](https://undraw.co/license)*

 </div>

+We have identified five high level user needs that make up the archetypical user journey people go through when searching for data.
+Users will discover, access and interact with data portals in a range of ways depending on what they are trying to achieve, who they are and whether they are a first time visitor or a regular user.
+It doesn’t mean that every user will have the same needs in the same order, but most needs have been expressed by the majority of people who contributed to our research.

 ## Common pain points for users
 User research conducted on behalf of the Geospatial Commission identified many issues that caused users to be confused or frustrated when [Finding Geospatial Data](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).
 Poor usability reduces trust and limits the impact of potentially valuable data.